aws-samples/media-analysis-policy-evaluation-framework/README.md

 - Smart sampling
 - Which ML features are applied at the frame level
 - Whether to enable audio transcription
-- Whether to perform shot and scene analysis.
+- Whether to perform shot analysis.

 This flexibility gives users control over the workflow, enabling only the necessary features to optimize costs and processing times.
 Below is a screenshot of the extraction configuration page.
 The same settings can also be configured via the RESTful API.
 ![Extraction Configuration](./assets/extraction-config.png)